-Arvind Kejriwal moves SC to challenge arrest, three-judge bench to hear case today

-The Aam Aadmi Party chief approached the top court on Thursday night, shortly after he was arrested by the Enforcement Directorate in the liquor policy case.
+Arvind Kejriwal withdraws petition in Supreme Court challenging his arrest

+Delhi ministers Atishi and Saurabh Bharadwaj were detained on Friday amid protests by the Aam Aadmi Party against the Bharatiya Janata Party.

-A three-judge bench of the Supreme Court will on Friday hear Delhi Chief Minister Arvind Kejriwal’s petition challenging his arrest in the liquor policy case, Bar and Bench reported.
+Delhi Chief Minister Arvind Kejriwal on Friday withdrew his petition in the Supreme Court challenging his arrest in the liquor policy case, Bar and Bench reported.

 The Aam Aadmi Party chief approached the top court on Thursday night, shortly after he was arrested by the Enforcement Directorate.

+On Friday, Senior Advocate Abhishek Manu Singhvi, representing Kejriwal, said: “We are withdrawing the petition here as it is clashing with the remand.
+We will argue the remand and come back here.”

-He is the first sitting chief minister to have been arrested in the country.
+Kejriwal is the first sitting chief minister to have been arrested in the country.

 While Kejriwal sought an urgent hearing at night itself, the Supreme Court scheduled the matter for Friday morning.

-Earlier in the day, Senior Advocate Abhishek Manu Singhvi, appearing for the chief minister, mentioned the case before a Supreme Court bench headed by Chief Justice DY Chandrachud.
+Earlier in the day, Singhvi had mentioned the case before a Supreme Court bench headed by Chief Justice DY Chandrachud.

 “The matter is of some significance,” he told the court, according to Bar and Bench.
 “If this goes on before the first vote is cast, a lot of senior leaders will be behind the bars.”